mattvoss/anz.casclient/README.rst

      request.RESPONSE.redirect(  url, lock=1 )

-If you use 'login portlet' to login, you should remove the stock Plone 'login portlet' first so as not to confuse users.
+If you use the 'login portlet' to login, you should remove the stock Plone 'login portlet' first so as not to confuse users.
 Then you should write a new 'CAS login portlet' to authenticate users against CAS or customize collective.castle_ to work with anz.casclient.